 This section does not include a definition of trafficking in recognition of the fact that most jurisdictions have already codified such a definition.
 It is important to recognize the intersection between human trafficking and domestic abuse.
-A parent who is abusive may compel or force the other parent to engage in labor or commercial sex.
-The parent who is abusive may threaten to use the behaviors the other parent was forced to engage in against them in a custody/parenting time proceeding.
-Parents who are victims of trafficking may have been arrested or otherwise reported for commercial sex acts and, therefore, may be fearful of how the court system will perceive them.
-Thus, it is crucial for judicial officers to receive training on the dynamics of human trafficking and its intersection with domestic abuse.44
+A parent who is abusive may compel or force the other parent to engage in labor or commercial sex or may threaten to use the behaviors the other parent was forced to engage in against them in a custody/parenting time proceeding, thereby necessitating judicial officers receive training on the dynamics of human trafficking and its intersection with domestic abuse.44